The new electric utilities

 In this way, various brands might subsidize your energy use, in return for ongoing access to your usage data.

-From Rate Payer to Customer
+From rate payer to customer

 Utilities have built vast infrastructures funded by investors who bet on their ability to collect payments much like governments collect taxes.